GermanDarDiaz/Quantum-Volunteer-s-Dilemma/README.md

 - The interactive payoff explorer (Section 4) requires `ipywidgets` and a compatible environment (Colab or local Jupyter).
 It **does not render** on GitHub's static notebook viewer.
 - The Digital Twin captures global noise trends but does not reproduce device-specific fluctuations such as crosstalk or calibration drift.
 - Four optimization levels (0–3) are analyzed independently.
 Results are organized by `run_0X/` folder.
+- The Digital Twin is executed with 20 independent random seeds.
+Low variance across seeds confirms that the model's stochastic component (shot noise) is small relative to the systematic noise structure, validating its use as a stable reference for QPU comparison.

 ---